Updated: August 24, 2018

 Record or File Trust Documents: Generally, trusts aren’t required by law to be recorded or filed with a government entity such as a court.

-It is important to keep your trust documents safe:
+It is important to keep your trust documents safe after you have executed the documents:

 Transfer the title of property to the trust